 If you’re a successful private banker in Hong Kong or Singapore the potential job opportunities on offer should make you the envy of those in other parts of the finance sector.
-Private wealth is growing globally and in Asia especially relationships managers (RMs) remain in high demand and short supply.
+Private wealth is growing more rapidly in Asia than elsewhere, and relationships managers (RMs) remain in high demand and short supply.
 Private banks large and small – from UBS to UBP – are hiring in Asia.

 The size of your AUM

-“All interviewers want to understand the size of your current assets under management [AUM] as well as your business plans so they can judge whether you’ll meet their revenue expectations and what level of job you would be suitable for,” says Sunny Kwak, a private banking consultant at recruiters Morgan McKinley.
+“All interviewers want to understand the size of your current assets under management [AUM] as well as your business plans so they can judge whether you’ll meet their revenue expectations and what level of job you would be suitable for,” says Sunny Kwak, a private banking consultant at recruiters Morgan McKinley in Hong Kong.

 The structure of your AUM

-“You may manage a $300m book, but if a lot of it’s taken up by loan products, the new bank may not be so interested,” says Rahul Sen, a former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm The Omerta Group.
-“Make sure your overall portfolio is well diversified across multiple product categories.”
+“You may manage a $300m book, but if a lot of it’s taken up by loan products, the new bank may not be so interested,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.
+"Make sure your overall portfolio is well diversified across multiple product categories."

 Your current compliance processes

-“In an increasingly regulated market, banks are digging deeper into bankers’ current compliance processes,” says Guy Gilleard head of wealth EMEA at Carlton Senior Appointments.
+“In an increasingly regulated market, banks are digging deeper into bankers’ current compliance processes,” says a private banking headhunter.
 “This is to ensure you’re a compliance-savvy banker and won’t be a risk to the firm.
 It’s also to understand whether your clients are likely to be accepted by their compliance team – there’s no point hiring you if they’re not.”

 Why your clients use you